 - Cover the widest range of mobile device users

-Does Facebook’s Story Inspire You?
+Does Facebook’s Mobile Device Lab Inspire You?

 Now, does their decision of the setup inspire you?
-Or have you been considering an in-house solutions for testing your applications or games of Android or iOS or both versions?
-From the perspective of HW and SW, it shouldn’t be very difficult for you to get all of needed devices and machine servers.
+Or have you been considering in-house solutions for testing your applications or games of Android or iOS or both versions?
+From the perspective of HW and SW, it shouldn’t be very difficult for you to get all the needed devices and machine servers.
 And all you need is a robust and reliable solution to get your automated tests working on all of your device variants.

-To get a closer look at how to build, operate and maintain a large scale mobile device test lab, don’t miss this great ebook that illustrates all the info from basics to specific HW we use at Testdroid Cloud to daily maintenance tips.
+To get a closer look at how to build, operate and maintain a large scale mobile device test lab, don’t miss this great ebook that illustrates all the info from basics to specific HW we use at Bitbar Public Cloud to daily maintenance tips.
 The ebook will surely help you better understand the process of setting up one and do better mobile app testing.

 ‘But Investing in a Spacious Data Center Is Not My Top Choice?’